HugoBlox/theme-academic-cv/content/painting/gallery.md

     caption: Acrylic (on canvas)
 ---

-In the beginning of 2005, my school participate to a drawing contest.
-Two classes were invited to an exhibition, retracing the life of a famous regional poet.
-Back at school, each student had to produce a drawing about this story.
-Despite having zero experience, I won a price and was invited to a small ceremony where I met the jury.
-One of them, Emilia, was drawing and painting teacher in a non-profit association.
-This is how, in September 2005, I joined Gribouill’Art.
-17 years later,  I'm still waiting for my weekly class impatiently!
+In early 2005, my school participated in a drawing contest that marked the beginning of my artistic journey.
+Two classes had been invited to an exhibition that commemorated the life of a renowned regional poet.
+Upon our return to school, each student was tasked with drawing about this story.
+Despite my lack of prior art experience, my work was recognised with an award, and I was honoured to attend a small ceremony where I had the privilege of meeting the judging panel.

+Among the judges, Emilia, a drawing and painting instructor with her own studio class, left a lasting impression on me.
+It was through this fortuitous encounter that, in September 2005, I became a part of Gribouill'Art, where Emilia shared her expertise and passion with me and others.

+Fast forward 17 years, and my enthusiasm for art remains undiminished.
+Each week, I eagerly anticipate my Gribouill'Art class, where I continue to refine my skills and draw inspiration from life in general.

 <center>{{< gallery album="paints">}}